supchyan/sai2-colored-edition/themes/README.md

 You can use any colors after all, but I'm highly recommend not to use `#000000` and `#FFFFFF`, because all of my toolkit works on reverse-engineering, so these colors can break sai2's launch at all.
 Just don't use it.

-Themes examples into this folder.
+Themes examples into this file's folder.